-Do you want to travel to a developing country, but think it’s impossible?
+Do you want to travel to a developing country (or simply travel), but think it’s impossible?
 Don’t dismiss the thought.
 It might take a little extra planning, some additional help (how much depends on your disability) and possibly a little extra cash.
 But it’s well worth the effort.

 In 1999 I was asked if I would be interested in traveling internationally with a nonprofit organization to distribute wheelchairs.
 I literally laughed out loud.
 Me?
 A quad?
 But with a little coaxing, six months later I found myself in the mountains of Mexico for the first time.
 The experience literally changed the course of my life.
 The following year I decided to work full-time with this organization.